Phase-modulated entangling gates robust to static and time-varying errors: Abstract

 \section{Abstract}

-We experimentally realize a simple scheme to minimize errors in multi-qubit entangling operations related to residual excitation of mediating bosonic modes.
-The technique employs discrete phase shifts in the oscillating field driving the gate to ensure all modes are de-excited at arbitrary user-defined times.
-We demonstrate its use across a range of parameters with a pair of $^{171}\text{Yb}^{+}$ ions and observe a significant reduction in gate error under non-ideal conditions.
-The technique provides a unified framework to achieve robustness against both static and time-varying error sources.
+Entangling operations are among the most important primitive gates employed in quantum computing and it is crucial to ensure high-fidelity implementations as systems are scaled up.
+We experimentally realize and characterize a simple scheme to minimize errors in entangling operations related to the residual excitation of mediating bosonic oscillator modes that both improves gate robustness and provides scaling benefits in larger systems.
+The technique employs discrete phase shifts in the control field driving the gate operation, determined either analytically or numerically, to ensure all modes are de-excited at arbitrary user-defined times.
+We demonstrate an average gate fidelity of 99.4(2)\% across a wide range of parameters in a system of $^{171}\text{Yb}^{+}$ trapped ion qubits, and observe a reduction of gate error in the presence of common experimental error sources.
+Our approach provides a unified framework to achieve robustness against both static and time-varying laser amplitude and frequency detuning errors.
+We verify these capabilities through system-identification experiments revealing improvements in error-susceptibility achieved in phase-modulated gates.